Azure/Azure-Verified-Modules/docs/content/help-support/issue-triage/avm-issue-triage.md

 ## General feedback/question and other standard issues

-An issue is a general question/feedback if it was opened through the ["General Question/Feedback ❔"](https://github.com/Azure/Azure-Verified-Modules/issues/new?assignees=&labels=Type%3A+Question%2FFeedback+%3Araising_hand%3A&projects=&template=question_feedback.yml&title=%5BQuestion%2FFeedback%5D%3A+) issue template, and has the labels of "<mark style="background-color:#CB6BA2;color:white;">Type: Question/Feedback 🙋‍♀️</mark>" and "<mark style="background-color:#FBCA04;">Needs: Triage 🔍</mark>" applied to them.
+An issue is a "General Question/Feedback ❔" if it was opened through the ["General Question/Feedback ❔"](https://github.com/Azure/Azure-Verified-Modules/issues/new?assignees=&labels=Type%3A+Question%2FFeedback+%3Araising_hand%3A&projects=&template=question_feedback.yml&title=%5BQuestion%2FFeedback%5D%3A+) issue template, and has the labels of "<mark style="background-color:#CB6BA2;color:white;">Type: Question/Feedback 🙋‍♀️</mark>" and "<mark style="background-color:#FBCA04;">Needs: Triage 🔍</mark>" applied to it.

 An issue is considered to be a "standard issue" or "blank issue" if it was opened without using an issue template, and hence it does **NOT** have any labels assigned, OR only has the "<mark style="background-color:#FBCA04;">Needs: Triage 🔍</mark>" label assigned.